 In addition to metal nanoparticles, $TiO_2$ aerosol particles were generated, using a home-built nebuliser (Fig. 1, B) containing a 1% wt suspension of $TiO_2$ particles with a rutile and anatase mixture and a BET determined particle size <100nm (99.5% purity, Sigma Aldrich, Burlington, USA).
 The nebuliser inlet is pressurized with $N_2$ (99.999%) at 3 bar.
 MiliQ® (resistance >18 M $\Omega$ ) water was used for the preparation of the suspension to minimise impurities.
 Before use, the $TiO_2$ suspension was sonicated for 10 min and stirred continuously during operation to minimize coagulation within the suspension.
 The nebulised aerosol with a flowrate of 1.2 +/- 0.1 l/min passed through a cylinder filled with amorphous silica to reduce the relative humidity to < 2%.
 Analogously to the SDG, the particle output of the nebuliser was left to equilibrate for 30 min before the analysis.
+Whenever the nebuliser was in use, to maintain a constant total flow of 5.8 l/min, the flow through the SDG was reduced to 4.6 l/min.

 After exiting the SDG or the nebuliser, the aerosol particles entered a variable mixing volume (Fig. 1, C) with total coagulation times of 1.3 s, 2.2 s or 26.0 s (i.e. time between exiting the spark generator (and optional mixing with the TiO2 NPs) and particle deposition), respectively, to allow for mono- or bi-modal coagulation (coating).
 For mono-modal coagulation of metal NPs, the nebuliser was switched off.
-For bi-modal coagulation, the flow through the spark generator was reduced by the flowrate of the nebulized TiO2 NP aerosol (1.2 l/min) to maintain constant coagulation times.
+For bi-modal coagulation, the flow through the spark generator was reduced to 4.6 l/min to maintain constant coagulation times.
+Due to this slight change in the SDG flow rate, changes in particle characteristics cannot be excluded but such changes should be minimal as described in (Tabrizi et al., 2009).
 If not mentioned otherwise, conductive Tygon tubing (TSI, Shoreview, USA) was used throughout the set up.

-2.2 Particle collection
+120 2.2 Particle collection